Roestdev/hebrew_unicode_script/README.md

 Each function in this library returns a boolean value, making it easy to integrate these checks into existing or new applications.

+For an overview of released versions see [releases](https://github.com/Roestdev/hebrew_unicode_script/releases).

 ### Function overview

 #### Unicode script 'Hebrew' (top level):